 Garden Street School of the Performing Arts.

 Lincoln Harbor Park on the Weehawken Waterfront.
 Concert hotline: 201-716-4540.
 Free family-friendly concerts at 7pm presented by Hudson Riverfront Performing Arts Center, Inc. Call concert hotline for info & rain dates.

 Craig Handy & 2nd Line Smith, with special guest Catherine Russell, New Orleans.

 Hunterdon County Park System Music Under the Stars Concert Series

 Deer Path Park (Rt.
 78 to Rt.
 31S), 120 W. Woodschurch Rd., Readington Twp., 908-782-PARK.
 Thurs. concerts 7-9pm.
 Refreshments for sale.
 Please note: alcoholic beverages are not permitted and please car pool.
 Rainsite: Hunterdon Central Regional High School, 84 Rt.
 31, Flemington.

-Tracy Lee & Ravine Road Band, top 40 and classic country rock cover band.
+Tracy Lee & Ravine Road Band, country rock.